Lake Chad Basin

 On 2 March, Council members issued a press statement condemning the 19 February Boko Haram kidnapping of 110 school girls in Dapchi, Nigeria, and a 1 March attack in Rann, Nigeria that led to the deaths of at least three humanitarian workers, four Nigerian soldiers, and four Nigerian police.
 On 22 March, the Council held a briefing on the Lake Chad Basin and the implementation of resolution 2349, with a focus on the root causes of the Boko Haram crisis.
 Deputy Secretary-General Amina Mohamed briefed, as did Mohammed Bila of the Lake Chad Basin Commission and Chitra Nagarajan, a Senior Conflict Advisor with the think tank and public policy consultancy Adelphi.
 A concept note, prepared by the Netherlands as Council president, was circulated ahead of the meeting.

 On 13 September, Under-Secretary-General for Political Affairs Jeffrey Feltman briefed the Security Council on the Secretary-General’s 7 September report on the situation in the Lake Chad Basin region.
 Fatima Shehu Imam, the Director of the Civil Society Organisations in Borno State, also addressed the Council, speaking via video teleconference.
-On 21 September, a high-level event was held on the humanitarian situation in Nigeria and the Lake Chad region as part of General Assembly high-level week.
+On 21 September, a high-level event was held on the humanitarian situation in Nigeria and the Lake Chad region as part of the General Assembly high-level week.

 On 9 August, the Council adopted a presidential statement expressing its grave concern about the threat of famine presently facing more than 20 million people in Yemen, Somalia, South Sudan, and north-east Nigeria.
-The statement was negotiated following the Council’s 16 June Arria-formula meeting on the risk of famine in these four conflict-affected countries
+The statement was negotiated following the Council’s 16 June Arria-formula meeting on the risk of famine in these four conflict-affected countries.

-Council members undertook a visiting mission to the countries of the Lake Chad Basin region from 2 to 7 March travelling to Cameroon, Chad, Niger and Nigeria, where the terrorist group Boko Haram continues its insurgency.
+Council members undertook a visiting mission to the countries of the Lake Chad Basin region from 2 to 7 March, travelling to Cameroon, Chad, Niger and Nigeria, where the terrorist group Boko Haram continues its insurgency.
 Members sought to assess the threat posed by Boko Haram and signal their support to the four countries in confronting the group, as well as to understand better the scale of the humanitarian crisis created by the conflict, and the underlying root causes.
-In addition to meeting with government leaders and the UN country and humanitarian teams in the four countries, Council members traveled to Maroua, in Cameroon’s Far North region and to Maiduguri in Borno State, Nigeria to meet displaced persons and refugees, local authorities and military commanders.
+In addition to meeting with government leaders and the UN country and humanitarian teams in the four countries, Council members travelled to Maroua, in Cameroon’s Far North region and to Maiduguri in Borno State, Nigeria, to meet displaced persons and refugees, local authorities and military commanders.
 On 9 March, the three co-leads, France, Senegal and the UK briefed the Council on the visiting mission.
 Discussions proceeded among some members, initially on a follow-up presidential statement, that was eventually made into a draft resolution.
 On 31 March, the Council adopted resolution 2349, its first resolution on the Lake Chad Basin crisis, which highlighted in separate sections issues of security and protection of civilians, the humanitarian crisis, and root causes and development.

 On 12 January, the Council received briefings from Assistant Secretary-General for Political Affairs Tayé-Brook Zerihoun and OCHA head Stephen O’Brien on the Lake Chad Basin crisis precipitated by the Boko Haram conflict.
 Fatima Yerima Askira of the Borno Women Development Initiative and Youth Programmes Coordinator at Search for Common Ground Nigeria also briefed via video teleconference from Maiduguri, Nigeria.
 A number of Council members expressed support for a proposed Council mission to the Lake Chad Basin region.